bluelinklabs/ctzn/docs/setting-up-a-server.md

 - Click "Save" at the bottom of the page.

 GCloud may give you an error saying you need to verify ownership of the domain before enabling the PTR record.
 Follow the steps they provide (it's fairly intuitive) and then complete these steps again.

+You may verify the correctness of your PTR setup by running `nslookup $IP_ADDRESS`.
+It should point to the `$DOMAIN`.

 ## Step 6 - Start CTZN